-Currently in Texas, over 16,000 Spanish-speaking students earn high school credit for Spanish through an early access program (grades 6-10).
+Currently in Texas, over 18,000 Spanish-speaking students earn high school credit for Spanish through an early access program.
 Typically, 90% of the students in this program who enroll in AP Spanish IV in grades 8 or 9 earn a passing score (3 or higher) on the AP Spanish IV exam.